 Military Spouse Appreciation Day is held each year on the Friday before Mother’s Day.
-This year, it will be on May 11.
 We appreciate our military service members for the daily sacrifices they make to keep us safe.
 Equally important, we also need to show our appreciation for their spouses.
 Our military spouses make significant sacrifices as well.
-Often, raising their kids single-handedly while their spouse is away from home on deployment here and around the world.
+Often, they raise kids single-handedly while their spouse is away from home on deployment.
 Not only do they take care of their home and family by themselves, but they also deal with the stress of their loved ones being in danger and unknown situations.
-Take the time this Friday to show your appreciation for the sacrifices made by our military spouses.
+Take the time this Military Spouse Appreciation Day to show your appreciation for the sacrifices made by our military spouses.

 History of Military Spouse Appreciation Day

 In 1984, President Reagan proclaimed the importance of military spouses in regards to their support of their military loved ones and the sacrifices they make every day.
 That year, the very first Military Spouse Appreciation Day occurred on May 23 and was a one-time deal.
 In 1999, Congress created Military Spouse Appreciation Day an official day during National Military Appreciation Month.
 The Department of Defense then chose the Friday before Mother’s Day as the day this appreciation would occur each year.

 Military spouses make it possible for military service members to serve.
 They are the backbone of their family.
 Our spouses are always making sure the bills are paid on time, that the kids are up and ready for school, and more.
 They do this mostly on their own while their loved one is away either fighting a war or trying to ensure peace.